-A woman who wears a Niqab, a deaf man, an actor,
+A woman who wears a Niqab, a man who’s deaf, an actor,

 a psychotherapist and a researcher

 Have you ever heard of a Duchenne smile?